aditya43/docker-kubernetes/README.md

     + Running 3 Containers: nginx (80:80), mysql (3306:3306), httpd (Apache Server - 8080:80)
     + To clean up apt-get cache
     + To get a Shell inside Container
+    + Docker Swarm - Create Our First Service and Scale it Locally
     ```

 ----------------------------------------